Simple Apple Turnover

 - ½ teaspoon vanilla extract

-Remove from the oven and transfer to a wire rack.
+Remove the baking sheet form the oven and let the turnovers cool in a wire rack.

 Serve warm or at room temperature.